mcsee/Software-Design-Articles/Articles/Artificial Intelligence/GPT-3 Training Programmers for the Present (and the Future)/readme.md

 ## The alternative

 We need to train generalists, but not theorists.
-People who understand the basics and foundations of software engineering and can adapt to accidental implementations based on current tools, but also to future ones that we do not yet know today.
+People who understand the basics and foundations of software engineering and can adapt to accidental implementations based on current tools, but also to future ones that we don't yet know today.

 Concepts such as software design, life cycle models, teamwork and building a shared theory (17), continuous integration and deployment or architecture, are much more important than learning to minimize CPU usage, to use React, the Vue framework, or the Keta library.

 "It is very difficult to make predictions, especially about the future".
 This phrase, attributed to the great Niels Bohr, tells us that we should be careful when trying to anticipate the future.
 Paraphrasing the 2004 Turing Award (18) Alan Key, said: "The best way to predict the future is to invent it".

-We do not know for sure what the path of machine automation will be, but we can predict that the most creative and engineering part of our profession should be one of the last bastions to fall before automation.
+We don't know for sure what the path of machine automation will be, but we can predict that the most creative and engineering part of our profession should be one of the last bastions to fall before automation.

 The next generation of software developers will have to focus their skills on design, modeling the real-world, and creating abstractions that evolve along with the problem domain to avoid building obsolete and legacy software (19).